The author in the Sahara desert near Tinfou, Morocco, 1993.

 I don’t know how I would feel if I were to go back there today and see the changes that technology has wrought.
 But one thing is certain: I will always return to Morocco in my dreams.

-A writer, editor and author, Greg Beaubien lives in Chicago.
-Write to him at firstname.lastname@example.org
+A writer, editor, author and multimedia producer, Greg Beaubien lives in Chicago.
+E-mail him at email@example.com